 Interesting photo in the rain - Tips on how to take an interesting photo in the rain?

 You can still take an interesting photo in the rain.
-As a London wedding photographers sooner or later you will have a wedding in the rain.
-Then you ask yourself a question – what can I do to make any interesting photos when it’s pouring outside?
+As a London wedding photographer sooner or later you will have a wedding in the rain.
+Then you ask yourself a question - what can I do to make any interesting photos when it's pouring outside?

 That concerns especially London wedding photographers, whose couples are going for a long honeymoon and there will be no second chance to make a portrait session.

-The creative advantage they can bring to a session is unparalleled and we strongly believe that all the London wedding photographers should master the remote flash technique, even on the basic level.
+The creative advantage they can bring to a session is unparalleled and we strongly believe that all London wedding photographers should master the remote flash technique, even on the basic level.

 The rules are:

 Next, we are putting one of the flashes behind the bride and groom.
-It can’t be just behind them.
-You need to leave a gap for the light to spread around the couple and to make a rain drops more visible.
-The flash should be protected against the rain.
+It can't be just behind them.
+You need to leave a gap for the light to spread around the couple and to make raindrops more visible.
+The flash should be protected against rain.
 The transparent zip A4 bag will be perfect for that purpose.
 Of course, the flash has to be radio triggered as there is now a direct line of sight between the flash and camera, so the systems like CLS or photocell will not work.
 Just start from 1/32 of the power and if necessary change the flash power later.

-We can take a picture now and figure out are we happy with the result.
-If the faces of the couple are really dark, we can do two things – change the ISO or add one more light.
-We can use video light or another flash.
+We can take a picture now and figure out whether are we happy with the result.
+If the faces of the couple are really dark, we can do two things - change the ISO or add one more light.
+We can use a video light or another flash.
 It is up to the wedding photographer.

-This is not an easy technique and as we all know when we working under the stress (and taking the wedding couple outside when it rains is very stressful and must be done quick, even if they have umbrellas).
-That’s why it is crucial for wedding photographers to practice and master this technique before the wedding.
-You mustn’t experiment on the couple.
+This is not an easy technique and as we all know when we work under the stress (and taking the wedding couple outside when it rains is very stressful and must be done quickly, even if they have umbrellas).
+That's why it is crucial for wedding photographers to practice and master this technique before the wedding.
+You mustn't experiment on the couple.
 We can not stress this enough.
 Master the technique first, then when you are confident that you will know exactly what to do, ask the couple to go outside.

-This option is actually very good if we don?t want to take the risk of going outside.
+This option is actually very good if we don't want to take the risk of going outside.
 If the venue of the interior is nice and interesting we can end up with a really nice session indoors.

 The following portrait was done using Ice Light.

-No matter what option we choose for the portrait session on a rainy day, the good wedding photographers have to be always prepared and have a backup plan.
+No matter what option we choose for the portrait session on a rainy day, good wedding photographers have to be always prepared and have a backup plan.

-We can’t let our couples down so every wedding photographer needs to invest in some set of continuous light and remote flash which help them to create something interesting even in a harsh weather.
+We can't let our couples down so every wedding photographer needs to invest in some set of continuous light and remote flash which help them to create something interesting even in harsh weather.

-We truly hope that this post will make some of the London wedding photographer life easier.
+We truly hope that this post will make some of the wedding photographer life easier.
 Good luck.